intern-slf/texasjurystudy/README.md

 -> The frontend never inserts or updates role data.

+-> Presenters have read-only access to participant demographic data.
 -> No elevated or service keys are exposed to the browser.

 -> Sensitive logic is handled using database triggers, server components, and middleware.